Jeff: ...Probably. But that's an easy fix! One line of dialogue. "Thank God we invented the, you know, whatever device."

 - In Zombie Land Saga Sakura asks Kotaro how she became a zombie:

 Kotaro: Come on.
 Haven't you seen a zombie movie before?

 Sakura: I have, for the record.

 - Scrooge McDuck has always been known for swimming in his money.
 In the Carl Barks story, "Only A Poor Old Man", the Beagle Boys manage to legally get his cash, leading Scrooge to lament how he won't be able to indulge in his hobby.
 After giving a demonstration, the old duck offers that the Boys try it themselves.
 The Beagles dive in, and immediately knock themselves out on the pile of coins.
 When Huey, Dewey and Louie bring up the Fridge Logic, Scrooge remarks, "I'll admit- It's a trick!"

-- The Flash has the Speed Force, a dimension that is also apparently a prison and a mass vaporizer.
-And just an all-around way for speedsters to tell the laws of physics to sit down and shut up.
-It was also a way to explain how an increasing pool of characters were randomly struck by lightning in front of a wall of chemicals.
+- The Flash has the Speed Force, an energy source/dimension that is also a prison, a mass vaporizer, an all-around way for speedsters to tell the laws of physics to sit down and shut up, and an explanation for how an increasing pool of characters are randomly struck by lightning in front of a wall of chemicals.

 - Probably not attributable to the original creators, but a Finnish Superman magazine once answered the question in reader mail about how Superman can fly: It's just like how we walk.
 He activates the muscles used for flying.
 And now you know!

 - In Superman vs. the Amazing Spider-Man, Superman and Spider-Man co-habit the same universe.
 How can this be?
 It was never explained and no fan cared about the whys or hows because it was awesome.

 Gerry Conway: "Purists may complain that we never explained how Superman and Spider-Man ended up in the same 'universe'...; to our minds, how they got there was beside the point."